BenKraas/Recordbox2EngineDJ/README.md

 Note that there are other, likely much more successful approaches found elsewhere.

 This tool does silence analysis on .mp3 files specified by the .xml to determine a potential initial beatgrid point.

-Note that the .mp3s remain completely unchanged!
+Your .mp3s and original .xml remain completely unchanged!
+They are only read for analysis

 ## Implemented features:
 Accepts the Recordbox .xml export file and